Pritamawatade/python-udemy/notes.md

 - immutable means you can't change the value (identity).
 - In the world of immutable what change is reference. variable points to the new memore location(reference).

-Lists:
-      - In python world we call it list in other langs we call it array.  it's mutable.
+Lists: - In python world we call it list in other langs we call it array. it's mutable.
-      Sets:
-      - A set is an unordered collection of unique elements.
+Sets: - A set is an unordered collection of unique elements.
 It's mutable.
-      ```python
+`python
       my_set = {1, 2, 3, 4}
       my_set.add(5)
-      ```
+      `

       Tuples:
       - A tuple is an ordered, immutable collection of elements.